danferth/todo/README.md

 - [x] new images for the roadmap tiles
 - [x] Photos of a few products for roadmap images
 - [x] update `shortcodes` with `home_url()` and `content_url()` with paths
+- [ ] redo the transfer cap form in angular will need json file and what not

 ##Overlay
 - [x] overlay testing